patchshorts/cgodwin.io/src/posts/architecting-compute-engine-gcp-solutions.md

 :::

 ### Cloud Dataflow Pipelines
 Cloud Dataflow is Apache Beam stream processing implemented as a fully managed Google Cloud Platform service.
-Normally you'd have to provision instances of this service on virtual machines, but google managed the entire infrastructure for this service and maintains its availability and reliability.
+Normally you'd have to provision instances of this service on virtual machines, but Google managed the entire infrastructure for this service and maintains its availability and reliability.

 The service works via processing code written in Python, Java or SQL.
 Code can be batch or stream processed.
 You can combine services and send the output from Dataflow into Dataproc or BigQuery or BigTable and so forth.
 Dataflow is organized into pipelines that are designed to tackle the work of the part of the app that comes after ingests data, but otherwise can be used anywhere Apache Beam is used in applications.